lokibler/ESH/README.md

 To run locally:
 1. Clone the repository
-2. Set up a local PHP server (e.g., XAMPP, MAMP)
-3. Update `SERVER_URL` in `script.js` to point to your local server
-4. Open `index.html` in a browser
+2. Open `index.html` in a browser
+3. Make sure you have access to the Google Drive folder

 ## Notes

-- Photos are stored on the PHP server
-- Team data is stored in browser localStorage
+- Team data and photos are stored in Google Drive
 - The app is optimized for mobile devices
-- Make sure your PHP hosting provider allows file uploads and has sufficient storage space
+- All team members need to sign in with their Google account to access the app